teamulster2/soTired/README.md

 NOTE - for an important information
 ```

-The git workflow for this repo is rebase-merge, which results in a history of this form:
+The git workflow for this repo is **rebase-merge**, which results in a history of this form:

                              F--G
                             /    \